 AFS Staff members work with students to give them both sight-reading skills and experience through chamber music reading sessions, seminars and demonstrations.
 Students at AFS overcome the fear of sight-reading, becoming stronger players and more confident musical leaders.

 Sight-reading is learned by doing it.
 Wednesday evening, staff, students, and a few others, read the Mendelssohn Octet together, sight-reading at its best.
-AFS of 2022 had more players than would fit on the stage, so stands of music were placed in the auditorium’s seating area.
-Here you see 111 players reading the high-energy Mendelssohn Octet together, an amazing experience.
+AFS of 2023 had more players than would fit on the stage, so stands of music were placed in the auditorium’s seating area.
+Here you see 110 players, 6 of them in the side balconies, reading the high-energy Mendelssohn Octet together, an amazing experience.